 The South African classroom is like no classroom you’ll find in any other school anywhere in the world.
 Perhaps I am a little biased, but as a result of extenuating circumstances, most of which are not particularly pleasant, you’ll find special children who are most appreciative of dynamic and motivated teachers in nearly any classroom in South Africa.
 Therefore, the kind of teachers who really want to be there, who want to inspire, and who want to make a difference make the best volunteer teachers in South Africa.

-No matter the challenges you face in the classroom, your time teaching in South Africa truly will have positive ramifications for your students, their families, and their future.
+No matter the challenges you face in the classroom, your teaching job in South Africa will truly leave positive impacts on your students, their families, and their future.

 Educational resources (including teachers) will be limited.

 The student per teacher ratio is generally much higher than any teacher would hope for; with overwhelming numbers, like 45 to 60 students to one teacher, it is easy for students with difficulty reading and writing to not receive the attention they need to progress.
 Unfortunately, the reality of South Africa’s education system is that some schools have a literacy rate of less than 50 percent.
 Additionally, the number of students per teacher can easily double on days when teachers are absent, which is sadly a frequent occurrence.